How to Plan Your Kitchen Appliance Project

 Case Study Two

-Her new kitchen (pictured above) has a beautiful view of the ocean.
+Her new kitchen (pictured below) has a beautiful ocean view.

-In her words, all she wanted was to be able to look at the ocean with her coffee in the morning.
+In her words, she only wanted to look at the ocean with her coffee in the morning.

-She even designed her TV to be part of the range hood to not interrupt her view of the ocean.
+She even designed her TV to be part of the range to avoid interrupting her ocean view (you can do that with a wood hood insert and blower).

-So you have to figure out what is important to you, what to highlight, and pick the right people to help you with your project.
+Therefore, you have to figure out what is important to you, what to highlight, and how to pick the right people to help you with your project.

 But now, where do you start?

-Where Do You Start Your Kitchen Appliance Project?
+Where to You Start Your Kitchen Appliance Project

-This may come as a surprise to you, but you should always start your kitchen project with your sink.
+This may surprise you, but you should always start your kitchen project with your sink.

 You use your sink more than any appliance in your kitchen.

-This is known as the Kitchen Triangle method.
+This is my version of the Kitchen Triangle:

 You should not be more than a foot or two away from any of your most used appliances.